adelapazborrero/slack_jack/README.md

 2. **Send Message to Channel**: Select option 2 to send a message to a chosen Slack channel.
 You'll be prompted to select a channel and input a message.
 3. **Print Sent Messages**: Select option 3 to print the list of messages that have been sent by the bot.
 4. **Save Sent Messages**: Select option 4 to save the sent messages as a JSON file.
 The filename will include the bot's username and the current date.

+# Setting up a test bot

+- Create a workspace in slack with any email you want to
+- Go to the docs of what Slack API bot tokens are https://api.slack.com/tutorials/tracks/getting-a-token
+- Create an app, check the manifest so you can do all the changes in json
+- Click on install app and Accept conditions
+- Receive and copy your token

 ## Roadmap